SolemmaLLC/ClimateStudioDocs/docs/addObjects.rst

    :width: 900px
    :align: center

-This subpanel is used to build up a multi-zone EnergyPlus model for `Thermal Analysis`_.
+This panel is used to build up a multi-zone EnergyPlus model for `Thermal Analysis`_.
 ClimateStudio supports the following geometric objects: Zones, Windows, Adiabatic/Ground and Shading.
 The icons (1) from left to right represent:

 .. _Thermal Analysis: thermalModel.html